 Permanent Magnet DC Motor

-Where Ka1 = Ka.φ which is another constant.
-In this case the torque of DC Motor can only be changed by controlling armature supply.
+Where, Ka1 = Ka.φ which is another constant.
+In this case, the torque of DC Motor can only be changed by controlling the armature supply.

 Self Excited DC Motor

-In case of self excited dc motor, the field winding is connected either in series or in parallel or partly in series, partly in parallel to the armature winding, and on this basis its further classified as:-
+In case of self excited DC motor, the field winding is connected either in series or in parallel or partly in series, partly in parallel to the armature winding.
+Based on this, self excited DC Motors can be classified as:

 Shunt Wound DC Motor